 For more information, visit them at www.novavine.com, or call them at 707-539-5678.

-** Tablas Creek has brought the seven remaining Châteauneuf-du-Pape grapes into quarantine.
-These cuttings are currently undergoing testing at U.C.
+** In 2003, Tablas Creek brought the seven remaining Châteauneuf-du-Pape grapes into quarantine.
+These cuttings have been undergoing testing and certification at U.C.
 Davis.
-We expect to have the first of these available for propagation and sale in 2012.
+The first of these was released in 2010, and we expect to have the full collection available for propagation by 2016.

 Join founders Robert and Barbara Haas and Winemaker Neil Collins on an intimate river cruise up the Rhone Valley from Avignon to Lyon August 2-9, 2015.
 Daily shore tours include a behind-the-scenes visit to Chateau de Beaucastel.
 Details »